How to sell your business in Canada

 FAQs on selling a business in Canada

-Here are answers to common questions Canadian business owners ask when preparing to sell.
+Here are answers to frequently asked questions Canadian business owners have when preparing to sell.

 How long does it typically take to sell a business in Canada?